dagraham/nts-dgraham/README.md

 ### Organizing with Paths and Tags

-Here are a few organizational ideas.
+Here are a few organizational ideas that have helped me.
 First, a reference section for all the stuff I want to remember, but usually can't:

         └── reference
             ├── entertainment